Find Affordable College Courses

 Baltimore, MD

-With a ranking of #9, Johns Hopkins University did quite well on this year’s most popular schools for physics students working on their doctor’s degree.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit school with a fairly large student population.
+Johns Hopkins University ranked #9 on this year’s Most Popular Physics Doctor’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.

 Of the 12 students majoring in physics at Johns Hopkins, 67% are male and 33% are female.